queenoa/Quinoa-SNP-calling/README.md

-# Quinoa SNP Calling Pipeline
+# Quinoa SNP Calling Scripts

-Bioinformatics pipeline for variant calling from quinoa resequencing data.
+Bioinformatics pipeline used for variant calling for quinoa resequencing data, based on the published pipeline by [Abrouk et al., 2020](https://doi.org/10.1038/s41467-020-18329-4), see also https://github.com/IBEXCluster/Wheat-SNPCaller.

 ## Overview